developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 H. Copy the SSL certificate "ssl_certificate.pfx" with domain name “name.company.com” to a designated folder.
 <br>

 3. **Open Inbound/Outbound Ports on the Firewall.** The appropriate ports are required to be opened for inbound/outbound network traffic flow through the firewall for communication between the server and devices.
 These are the UI and backend server ports specified during the server install.
 The method to open the ports depends on the firewall software used by the network administrator.
 The ports are specified during the server install.
-By default the ports are:
+Sample ports:

-	* Inbound ports: TCP ports 8080 and 8443 (by default)
+	* Inbound ports: TCP ports 8080 and 8443
-	* Outbound port: TCP port 8080 (by default)
+	* Outbound port: TCP port 8080
 <br>
 4. **Run the Device Tracker Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 Open the supported browser.
 Enter the default server URL: **https://name.company.com:8443/zdvc**